nichol6s/nichol6s/README.md

 # 👋 Hey, my name is Nicholas

-💜 Exploring new technologies and developing software solutions.
+💜 Exploring new technologies and developing software solutions

 🎓 Currently studying Systems Analysis and Development at FIAP